-Many of the best fighting games below were chosen because they changed the genre forever and, while they are not necessarily the first to innovate on the style, they are usually linked with popularizing a specific feature or mechanic.
+Many of the titles below were chosen because they changed the genre forever and, while they are not necessarily the first to innovate on the style, they are usually linked with popularising a specific feature or mechanic.

-While the fighting genre has had its peaks and valleys, we are certainly enjoying a golden era with e-sports reestablishing fighting games as part of the cannon of competitive video games not seen since the heydays of the arcade cabinet.
+While the fighting genre has had its peaks and valleys, we are certainly enjoying a golden era with e-sports reestablishing beat ’em ups as part of the cannon of competitive gaming not seen since the heydays of the arcade cabinet.

 Hopefully, you’ll enjoy revisiting the sweat-inducing, knuckle-crunching, tension-raising, fist-pumping classics as much as you enjoy some of the hidden gems and innovators in this list.